Shebli/handy-stuff/src/Args.md

 abstract standard class `std::exception` and can therefore be caught as such.
 The associated message can be obtained using the `what()` method in the exception.

+# Other features

+- The `count()` method of the `Args` object returns the number of (parameter, value) pairs in the command-line.
+- The `progName` string attribute of the `Args` object contains the name of the program called in the command-line.
+- The `cmdStr()` method of the `Args` object returns a normalized representation of the command-line.